Designing a simple part

 Extrude

-You can change its height by dragging the lines on the top surface.
+Change its height by dragging the lines on the top surface.

-To set its height, right click on one of the vertical lines and select “Constrain distance”.
-If nothing appears, turn off the solid model by clicking on the cube next to “Body” in the left side of the window and drag the number so that it’s outside of the solid model.
-You may then re-enable the solid model and enter a distance value.
+If nothing appears, turn off the solid model by clicking on the cube next to “Body” in the left side of the window,

 _images/extrude-constrained.png